ZacharyKeatings/grout/docs/USER_GUIDE.md

 ### Game Options

-For platforms with multiple emulators, you can configure which save directory a specific game should use.
-This is helpful when you want a particular game to use a different emulator's save folder than the platform default.

 - **Save Directory** – Choose which emulator's save folder this game should use.
 When changed, Grout automatically moves existing save files to the new location.

 ---